 with Commercial-off-the-Shelf (COTS) components and provides additional capabilities.

-JMTK is a suite of government-developed software applications that were consolidated
+JMTK was a suite of government-developed software applications that were consolidated

 in 1994 to provide a standardized geospatial visualization capability to the DoD

 command and control systems.
-JMTK provides the Mapping, Charting, Geodesy, and
+JMTK provided the Mapping, Charting, Geodesy, and

 Imagery (MCG&I) functionality for mission applications that run in the Common

 Operating Environment (COE).
 It is not an application, but a developer toolkit.
+JMTK

-JMTK is a collection of government-owned application program interfaces (APIs) that enable
+was a collection of government-owned application program interfaces (APIs) that

-mission applications to interface with the COE MCG&I functionality.
+enabled mission applications to interface with the COE MCG&I functionality.
 In

-the 1999 Defense Authorization Bill, Congress directed that future versions of the JMTK be
+the 1999 Defense Authorization Bill, Congress directed that future versions of the

-costs are borne mainly by vendors, offering regular software upgrades,
+development costs are borne mainly by vendors, offering regular software upgrades,

 extended functionality, and standard, regular training.
-The primary commercial component
+The primary commercial

-This award can be viewed simply as the adoption of the ArcGIS platform as the
+This award can be viewed simply as the adoption of the ArcGIS Platform as the

-standard geospatial exploitation tool for the DoD C2I systems.
+standard geospatial exploitation tool for DoD C2I systems.

 Commonality of platforms, software tools, and processes is a critical factor in

-assuring interoperability across COE Mission Applications.
-The CJMTK provides those
+assuring interoperability across C2I Mission Applications.
+CJMTK provides those

 common, commercially based, geospatial tools for the Community, while enhancing